Organising a street party

-- No licences normally necessary if music incidental and no selling is involved
+- Licences are not normally required if music is incidental and no selling is involved

 - No formal risk assessment needed

-If you want to have a pay bar or intend to provide entertainment to the wider public, or charge to raise money for your event, you will need a Temporary Event Notice, For more information contact: firstname.lastname@example.org.
+If you want to have a pay bar or intend to provide entertainment to the wider public, or charge to raise money for your event, you will need a Temporary Event Notice.

 Similarly, larger public events attracting more people will require a different process.
-If you would like to hold a larger public event, contact: email@example.com.
+If you would like to hold a larger public event, email our Events team.

 Advice on holding a street party or fete

-The number one tip for holding a party is to plan early, think about what you want to achieve and get in touch at least 4-6 weeks in advance.
+The number one tip for holding a party is to plan early, think about what you want to achieve and get in touch at least four to six weeks in advance.

 View further tips, advice and support for organising a street party.